-- 5.1.
+5.1.
 Pupils may only bring mobile phones to school in exceptional circumstances and with permission of their parent/carer, giving the reason why the pupil needs the phone at school.
-The phones are to be handed into the school office and collected as the child leaves the school.
-Any mobile phones found or seen on a pupil will be confiscated and will need to be collected by a parent or carer. - 5.2.
+The phones are to be handed into the school office at the start of the day and collected as the child leaves the school.
+Any mobile phones found or seen on a pupil during the school day will be confiscated and will need to be collected by a parent or carer.

+5.2.
 The school accepts no responsibility for pupils who lose or have their mobile phones stolen while travelling to and from school.